lfinch01/bowling/README.md

 Project was written with Python 3.8 as the interpreter

-* There are no external dependencies (hence no requirements file).
-Can be run by simply creating an new venv
+* There are no dependencies (hence no requirements file).
+To get setup, just clone and create a new venv
-* To run the program, execute the following command from a terminal in the root directory: python3 -m app.bowling.driver_bowling_game
+* To run the program, execute the following command from a terminal in the project root: python3 -m app.bowling.driver_bowling_game

-### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines
+* Alternatively, can be run with an IDE by running the driver_bowling_game.py file located at app/bowling/driver_bowling_game.py

 ### Who do I talk to? ###

-* Repo owner or admin
-* Other community or team contact
+* Owned by Larry Finch.
+Please send any questions to lfinch.slc@gmail.com